2010 Mutua Madrileña Madrid Open

 The 2010 Madrid Masters (also known as the Mutua Madrileña Madrid Open for sponsorship reasons) was played on outdoor clay courts at the Park Manzanares in Madrid, Spain from May 7–16.
-It was the 9th edition of the event on the ATP and 2nd on the WTA.
+It was the ninth edition of the tournament on the ATP and second on the WTA.
 It was classified as an ATP World Tour Masters 1000 event on the 2010 ATP World Tour and a Premier Mandatory event on the 2010 WTA Tour.